Grief Support Services

 CHILDREN’S GRIEFCONNECTION www.childrensgriefconnection.com

 72351 Pine River Road; Willow River, MN 55795

 Hearts of Hope Family Grief Camps help families come to get her to heal.
 At this weekend-long camp, every member of the family has the opportunity to participate in integrated yet separate programs.
 Activities are mirrored in each program, providing shared experiences and a common language to use as they continue on their lifelong grief journey after the camp ends.
 Hearts of Hope Camp serves family members from pre-school through grandparenthood.
 On-site daycare for birth to age three is provided.

 COMPASSIONATE FRIENDS www.compassionatefriends.org

-PO Box 3696, Oak Brook, IL
+PO Box 3696, Oak Brook, IL 60522 (877) 969-0010

 Parents and grandparents who has experienced the death of a child.
 The group is non-denominational and there is no fee.
+Support and resources for grieving parents and grandparents who had a child (grandchild) die.
 Local chapters:

-ST. HENRY’S CATHOLIC CHURCH, 1001 7th East, Monticello,
+ST. HENRY’S CATHOLIC CHURCH, 1001 7th Street E., Monticello, MN 55362

 Contact: Beth Hill (763) 295-3610 email@example.com